WW2: Little Known Facts:

 Use of Allied prisoners of war for slave labor by Japanese companies is discussed in : "Unjust Enrichment" by Linda Goetz Holmes, 2001.
 Her 1994 book, "4000 Bowls of Rice: A Prisoner of War Comes Home", is about Allied prisoners of the Japanese who built the Burma Railway.

-On August 1, 1944, twelve months before hostilities ended, the the following orders that were addressed to the Commanding General and Commanding General of Military Police:
+On August 1, 1944, twelve months before hostilities ended, the following orders that were addressed to the Commanding General and Commanding General of Military Police:

 Extreme measures for POWs: